Assassin's Creed: Mirage's new free permadeath mode deletes your save when you break the law

 Not everything is permitted

 The latest Assassin's Creed Mirage update is giving me flashbacks to that inglorious period in game design when every other action game had an insta-fail stealth segment to wind people up between cover-based shoot-outs and, I don't know, three-part glyph puzzles or what-have-you.
-Out today for PC at 12pm UTC, 1pm GMT, 7am ET and 4am PT, the 1.07 patch adds Full Synchronization Challenge, a permadeath mode (originally teased last year) that not only permakills you when you're slain by enemies, but also deletes your save file when you commit crimes such as killing civilians, or going outside of "authorised map locations".
+Out today for PC at 12pm UTC, 1pm GMT, 7am ET and 4am PT, the 1.07 patch adds Full Synchronization Challenge, a permadeath mode (originally teased last year) that not only permakills you when you're slain by enemies, but also deletes your save file when you commit crimes such as slaughtering civilians, or going outside of "authorised map locations".

 You can enable Full Synch Challenge on any difficulty.
 Cross-progression and cloud saves will be disabled in the process, and you can't turn FSC off after starting the game.
 Finish a permadeath run, and you'll be rewarded beyond your wildest dreams in the shape of... an emblem when completing the game on Easy, an emblem and a Rayhan costume when you complete the game on Normal, and an emblem, a Rayhan costume and six new dyes for existing outfits (specifically Initiate, Zanj Uprising, Abbasid Knight, Hidden Ones, Rostam and Bayek) when you complete the game on Hard.